jedota/PyPAD/README.md

 # PyPAD

-This repository makes available the PyPAD toolkit for evaluating a Presentation Attack Detection for ID Cards based on the paper: "" Sebastian Gonzalez and Juan E. Tapia.
+This repository makes available the PyPAD toolkit for evaluating a Presentation Attack Detection for ID Cards based on the paper: "Forged presentation attack detection for ID cards on remote verification systems" by Sebastian Gonzalez and Juan E. Tapia.

 ## Abstract